simple-acme/simple-acme.github.io/reference/plugins/installation/iis.md

 ---
-title: IIS
 layout: plugin
+plugin: iis
 plugin_type: installation
-plugin_name: iis
-compatibility: Windows
+compatibility: Windows only
-default: Yes, unattended only with --source iis
+default: Windows (unattended only with --source iis)
-id: ea6a5be3-f8de-4d27-a6bd-750b619b2ee2
-arguments:
-    -
-        name: --installationsiteid
-        desc: Specify site to install new bindings to.
-Defaults to the source if that is an IIS site.
-    -
-        name: --sslipaddress
-        desc: IP address to use for newly created HTTPS bindings.
-Defaults to *.
-    -
-        name: --sslport
-        desc: Port number to use for newly created HTTPS bindings.
-Defaults to 443.
 examples:
     -
         name: Full
         cmd: '[--installationsiteid 14] [--sslport 8443] [--sslipaddress 192.168.0.1]'
 ---

-Create or update bindings in IIS, according to the following logic:

-### Web sites
+### Http binding update algorithm
-- Existing https bindings in *any* site linked to the previous certificate are updated to use the new certificate.
+- Existing https bindings in *any* web site linked to the previous certificate are updated to use the new certificate.
 - Hosts names which are determined to not yet have been covered by any existing binding, will be processed further.
   - All existing https bindings in *source* site whose hostnames match with the new certificate are updated to use the new certificate.
 This happens even if they are using certificates issued by other authorities.